HebahM/Clicky-Game/README.md

 The object of the game is to click all the images without repetition.
 With each click, the images rearrange themselves.
+If an image is clicked more than once, the score resets to zero and the game restarts.